nuigroup/ccv-wxwidgets/trunk/CCV2.0/README.txt

 Require:
   wxWidgets
   OpenCV2.2 or higher
+  Microsoft Visual C++ 2010 (Free express version is enough)

 You can download the binary wxWidgets (wxPack) from: http://wxpack.sourceforge.net

 For some reason, the mingw does not work for CCV now, we'll fix it in futrue.
 At present you need to use Microsoft Visual C++ 2010 to compile CCV.
-Microsoft provided a Visual C++'s free express version, which can be download from: http://www.microsoft.com/express/Downloads/#2010-Visual-CPP
+Microsoft provided a free express version's Visual C++'s, which can be download from: http://www.microsoft.com/express/Downloads/#2010-Visual-CPP

 To compile, open MSVC\ccv2.sln and run build.
 Before compiling, make sure set